 This character is not your ordinary everyday lying jerk.
 This is the liar so good you never, ever want to play poker with them because you'd go home without your underwear and short next week's paycheck.

 Obviously, this is a handy talent for a villain to have if the hero group has a Living Lie Detector, although it can also come in quite handy for a hero who needs to fool the villain for a change.
-For obvious reasons, it is particularly useful if the Living Lie Detector believes that his or her ability is working, when it fact it is not.
-Conversely, a more flamboyant and audaciousConsummate Liar might make blatantly false or contradictory statements to the Living Lie Detector just to show off.
-Will also use Self-Serving Memory if it will suit his/her needs.
+For obvious reasons, it is particularly useful if the Living Lie Detector believes that their ability is working, when it fact it is not.
+Conversely, a more audacious Consummate Liar might make blatantly false or contradictory statements to the Living Lie Detector just to show off.
+Will also use Self-Serving Memory if it will suit their needs.

 Two common variations on Consummate Liar are:

-Just Too Alien: An entire race of people (usually aliens) just happen to be immune to whatever the Living Lie Detector's ability is.
+- Just Too Alien: An entire race of people (usually aliens) just happen to be immune to whatever the Living Lie Detector's ability is.
 Often not quite as disastrous as the lone exceptional Consummate Liar, because once you figure out that the Ferengi are immune to your telepathy, you quit trying to use it on them to gather information.
 Note that being immune to one type of truth-telling might not make a race immune to ALL types (just because you can resist telepathy doesn't mean you can necessarily resist some kind of Applied Phlebotinum Truth Serum).

 Any character who gives a Bastardly Speech has no business being anything else.

 - Kaiji pulls off the "lucky liar" feat at a crucial moment or two during his game of E-Card with Tonegawa.

 - From World Embryo, Amamiya Riku.
 He didn't start like this though, but thanks to some certain events and such, he becomes an expert at this, so he can live normally.